mackelab/figure_tutorial/README.md

 ```

 ## Part 2: Using `svgutils` to compose multipanel figures
-In science, you often want to be able to flexibly compose multi-panel figures and add small letters (`a`, `b`, ...) to the figure.
+You often want to be able to flexibly compose multi-panel figures and add small letters (`a`, `b`, ...) to the figure.
 You can do this with [svgutils](https://svgutils.readthedocs.io/en/latest/).
 Note that I use `svgutils==0.3.1`.
-The devs of `svgutils` made major changes in `v0.3.2` in how panelsizes are interpreted which I absolutely do not get along with.
+The devs of `svgutils` made major changes in `v0.3.2` in how panel-sizes are interpreted and I absolutely do not get along with their changes.
 Anyways...first, save each panel individually as `svg`:
 ```python
 import matplotlib as mpl
 import matplotlib.pyplot as plt